creative-connections/Bodylight-docs/tutorial/advanced18export.md

 ## HTML Export Zip file structure

 A ZIP file contains these files:
- - index.md (document with web simulator)
- - animation.md (second document with advanced web simulator)
+ - all MD files and other project files including Javascript and modelDescription.xml (WebAssembly compilation of FMU with model simulator)

  - summary.md (list of all web simulators)
  - bodylight.bundle.js (bodylight web components bundle implementation)
  - index.html (HTML index file containing markdown-book component refering to index.md and summary.md)
- - JS and modelDescription.xml (WebAssembly compilation of FMU with model simulator)

 ## Static web site

 You may deploy all the files in ZIP archive into any web server - the index.html serves as a static page loading the other MD, JS files rendered on demand.

 ## Local web site